Lipe-lx/NeuralRate-MCP/docs/frontend.md

 - bootstrap the vault
 - review wallet ownership and export/recovery options
 - copy the vault deposit address for direct funding
+- mint testnet-only Mock USDY directly to the agent Safe vault when the demo faucet is configured
 - enable automation
 - revoke automation

+The Mock USDY Faucet signs a wallet transaction from the connected owner EOA to the Mock USDY contract, but the encoded `mint(to, amount)` recipient is the agent Safe vault address.
+The faucet is only a Mantle Sepolia demo harness and is not canonical Ondo USDY.

+### `VaultTelemetryPanel`

+This panel renders worker-derived runtime telemetry:

+- native vault balance and read status
+- configured tracked ERC-20 balances from `runtimeState.tokenBalances`
+- funding detection based on live or cached on-chain reads
+- execution readiness context for the active vault

+The browser may perform supplemental local balance reads, but the durable product state is the worker snapshot.
+Direct deposits and Mock USDY mints should appear after the next on-chain balance refresh.

 ### `AgentSettingsPanel`